Alpeshgarg/Unstop-Challenge/README.md

 ## Problem Statement

-- There are 80 seats in a coach of a train with only 7 seats in a row and last row of only 3 seats.
-For simplicity, there is only one coach in this train.
+- The train coach consists of 80 seats, arranged with 7 seats in each row, except for the last row, which contains 3 seats.
+For simplicity, the coach is treated as a single entity.
-- One person can reserve up to 7 seats at a time.
+- A user can reserve up to 7 seats in a single booking.
-- If person is reserving seats, the priority will be to book them in one row.
+- When a user reserves seats, the system prioritizes booking seats within the same row.
-- If seats are not available in one row then the booking should be done in such a way that the nearby seats are booked.
+- If sufficient seats are not available in one row, the system will book nearby seats.

 ## Solution